FelipeZerokun/turtlebot3_maze_escape/README.md

 For the maze escape solution, two scenarios were thought.

-### First scenario
+### Established scenario

-The first scenario supposes that the robot has no "knowledge" about the environment.
-This means, it was to explore everything until it finds and exit of the maze.
+The established scenario for the project is that the robot has no "knowledge" about the environment.
+This means, the robot should do some exploration around the maze until it finds its way out.
-For subsequent escapes from the maze, the robot will already "know" its way inside the maze and escape in much less time.
+The maze and the robot are going to be in a simulated environment inside Gazebo.
+The robot is going to always start in the center of the maze.
+It should use the LiDAR sensor to detect its surroundings and to map the maze in RViz.
+After the first escape, the map is saved for that specific maze.
+So, if the robot has to escape from the maze again, it will have a known route for this case.

+## Project objectives

-### Second scenario
+### General objectives

-For the second scenario, the robot has some information about the location of the exit.
-In this approach, the robot will try to escape while minimizing the exploration and the time inside the maze.
+- Create a virtual environment inside Gazebo with a Turtlebot3 model "Burger" and a randomly generated maze in it.
+- Develop python scripts for the localization of the Robot and mapping the environment around it.
+- Implement an algorithm that allows the robot to navigate and map the maze without collision until the robot is out of the maze.
+- Save the solution map for the maze and use it again for further escapes of the robot in the same maze.

-## General objectives
+## Specific objectives

+- Simulate a robot in a Python environment.
+- Implement a mathematical solution to escape a random maze for the Python simulation.
+- With the solution, use an algorithm to identify the path from the exit to the starting point of the robot.
 - Create an environment in Gazebo with a Maze that the Turtlebot3 can explore and solve.
+- Get readings from the LiDAR sensor scan and
+- Implement the solution found for the Python simulation.
+-

 - Defining a localization/mapping method to navigate the maze in an ordered behaviour.